First task for Packers RT Bryan Bulaga: facing Bears’ Mack

 “We’ll see.
 We hope so,” Nagy said.
 “I know he wants to, and so as we go here day by day, we’re just going to judge it and kind of test him out and get a good feel.”

 Bears defensive end Akiem Hicks is downright giddy about Mack.
-Asked about the Packers starting offensive line on Wednesday, Hicks responded: “I know those five guys can’t block Khalil Mack.”
+Asked about Green Bay’s starting offensive line Wednesday, Hicks responded: “I know those five guys can’t block Khalil Mack.”

 The Packers passed when given ample opportunities to respond.